-The Board of Directors, through the Audit Committee, is responsible for ensuring that Management fulfills its responsibilities for financial reporting and internal controls.
-The Audit Committee meets periodically with Management, the internal auditors and the external auditor to deal with issues raised by them and to review the financial statements before recommending approval by the Board of Directors.
+The Board of Directors is responsible for ensuring that Management fulfills its responsibilities for financial reporting and internal controls.
+The Audit Committee assists the Board in carrying out these responsibilities.
+It meets periodically with Management, the internal auditors and the external auditor to deal with issues raised by them and to review the financial statements before recommending approval by the Board of Directors.

 The financial statements have been audited by the Auditor General of Ontario.
-The Auditor's responsibility is to express an opinion on whether the financial statements are fairly presented in accordance with accounting principles recommended for governments by the Canadian Institute of Chartered Accountants.
+The Auditor's responsibility is to express an opinion on whether the OEFC's financial statements fairly present the OEFC's financial position in accordance with accounting principles recommended for governments by the Canadian Institute of Chartered Accountants.
 The Auditor's Report, which appears on the following page, outlines the scope of the Auditor's examination and his opinion.